febriadj/messaging-app/README.md

-# Discuzz
+# LeChat

-Discuzz is a web-based instant messaging app that allows you to quickly send and receive text messages, emojis, photos, and audio with other Discuzz users.
-Discuzz uses its own socket server and works independently, professionally built using **MongoDB, Express, React, Node, and Socket IO**.
+LeChat is a web-based instant messaging app that allows you to quickly send and receive text messages, emojis, photos, and audio with other LeChat users.
+LeChat uses its own socket server and works independently, professionally built using **MongoDB, Express, React, Node, and Socket IO**.
 Suitable for those of you who are interested in learning the workflow of messaging apps.

 ## Table of Contents